-Every week I will post one or several modules of the course in the course's e-learning environment.
-In the Comments section below this post we will discuss that module during the week.
+Every week or two weeks I will post one or several modules of the course in this course's e-learning environment.
+In the Comments section below each post you can ask questions and discuss the module.
+Some modules last 2 weeks, as they're particularly large and important.
 All bonus features, such as the live video Q&As, the meet-up and the exam will be announced and discussed in a post as well, so to follow the course, all you have to do is follow the group.